Hospitality Visa Sponsorship Jobs in California

 Which hospitality companies sponsor visas in California?

 Major visa sponsors include Disney Parks (Anaheim), Marriott International, Hilton Worldwide, Hyatt Hotels, Four Seasons, The Ritz-Carlton, and Fairmont Hotels across California.
 Resort companies like Vail Resorts (Lake Tahoe properties) and entertainment venues like Universal Studios also sponsor hospitality professionals.
-Many luxury properties in Napa Valley, Beverly Hills, and San Francisco's Union Square district regularly file H-1B and other visa petitions for management and specialized roles.
+Many luxury properties in Napa Valley, Beverly Hills, and San Francisco's Union Square district regularly file H-1B visa and other visa petitions for management and specialized roles.

 What visa types are most common for hospitality jobs in California?